radenmuaz/slope-ad/README.md

 Idk everything is flaky and I am still experimenting and doing many API changes, maybe later I will open a new github repo.

 # Roadmap
-- cuda
+- make things fast
-- onnxruntime backend
-- numpy backend
-- scatter gather ops
-- gpt2 training
+- llama (gpt) training
 - whisper inference
-- passing state random sampling threefry
 - core tests, operators tests on all Trace types